WHY URUGUAY

 Plane

-Other direct flights arrive from Miami but, whether from Europe or North America, it is often cheaper to make a stopover in Buenos Aires or São Paulo.
+There are other direct flights that arrive from Miami, but it’s often cheaper to make a stopover in Buenos Aires or São Paulo, whether you’re coming from Europe or North America.

-Punta del Este International Airport has several direct flight to Argentina, Brazil, Chile and Paraguay.
+Punta del Este International Airport has several direct flight to destinations in Argentina, Brazil, Chile and Paraguay.

 Ship